.NET Aspire inner-loop networking overview

 How service bindings work

-A service binding in .NET Aspire involves two components: a service representing an external resource your app requires (for example, a database, message queue, or API), and a binding that establishes a connection between your app and the service and provides necessary information.
+A service binding in .NET Aspire involves two integrations: a service representing an external resource your app requires (for example, a database, message queue, or API), and a binding that establishes a connection between your app and the service and provides necessary information.

 .NET Aspire supports two service binding types: implicit, automatically created based on specified launch profiles defining app behavior in different environments, and explicit, manually created using WithEndpoint.